 A hardware element name is an SCL name.
-The SCL Language Definition manual contains more information on element names (ordering information is in the preface).
+The SCL Language Definition manual contains more information on element names (ordering information is in About This Manual).

 To display the set of element names currently valid within NOS/VE, use the CML/VE Configuration Management Utility.